Xinglab/IRIS/README.md

      45 prioritized/epitope_summary.peptide-based.txt
      84 prioritized/pred_filtered.score500.txt
 ```
-__Users can refer to relative paths in the parameter file Test.para, the file manifest matrice.txt, and the file samples.txt.
+TODO update this to mention matrices tar, simplified params  __Users can refer to relative paths in the parameter file Test.para, the file manifest matrice.txt, and the file samples.txt.
 These relative paths were made for the example run.
 Users will need to change the path for their own analyses.__

 ### Example output
 Final reports are shown in __bold__ font.